 Administration Building, x3145

 Vice President for Student Affairs/Dean of Students

 Welcome Center Building, x3185

-5.2 Hate crimes, defined in the California Penal Code, Section 7422.55, are defined as offenses motivated by hatred against a victim or a group of victims based on their actual or perceived race, gender, religion, sexual orientation, ethnicity, and/or disability.
+5.2 Hate crimes, defined in the California Penal Code, Section 7422.55, are defined as offenses motivated by hatred against a victim or a group of victims based on their actual or perceived race, gender, gender identity, religion, national origin, sexual orientation, ethnicity, and/or disability.
 Hate Crimes that are reportable under the Clery Act include murder/non-neglect manslaughter, aggravated assault, all forcible sex offenses, forcible rape, arson, negligent manslaughter, and simple assault.
 California Lutheran University is a “diverse scholarly community dedicated to excellence in the liberal arts and professional studies.”
 As such, the University will not tolerate any form of hate crime.
 Violation of any University policy that also fits within this definition may result in suspension /dismissal from the University.

 5.3 In addition, because false accusations regarding harassment, sexual harassment, or hate crimes can have serious effects on the persons accused, any false accusation will likewise result in disciplinary action up to and including the expulsion/dismissal from the University.

 6.0 UNIVERSITY POLICY ON STUDENT SEXUAL OFFENSES